 Applicability of Procedures and Sanctions.
-The procedures and sanctions established in this chapter are applicable to the resolution and determination of charges against faculty [and for degree revocations] of the Nevada System of Higher Education for allegedly engaging in conduct prohibited by the Nevada System of Higher Education Code or by other applicable stated policies, procedures, rules, regulations or bylaws of the System institutions.
+The procedures and sanctions established in this chapter are applicable to the resolution and determination of charges against faculty of the Nevada System of Higher Education for allegedly engaging in conduct prohibited by the Nevada System of Higher Education Code or by other applicable stated policies, procedures, rules, regulations or bylaws of the System institutions.

-(DRI--see Title 2, Chapter 8)
+\(DRI--see Title 2, Chapter 8)